Erewhon’s Viral $19 Strawberry : Uncovering Elly Amai’s Strawberry Source

 I also found a Today piece that specifies that Elly Amai does get the strawberries from Tochigi but does not name the farm (which isn’t quite fair in my opinion).

-From Anhay Ichigo’s website, we can see that they sell packs of strawberries for 3000 yen (20 USD).
+From Anhay Ichigo’s website, we can see that they sell strawberries for 3000 yen.

 I do not know who Elly Amai is or whether it is the same person or people behind Anhay Ichigo but one thing can be said for sure is that Elly Amai imports strawberries from Anhay Ichigo’s farm in Tochigi.

-I do hope that Anhay Ichigo improves its online website and e-commerce site so that it is less suspicious and that people interested in the strawberries can directly buy from them, rather than letting other companies take a certain % of earnings.
+I do hope that Anhay Ichigo improves its online website and e-commerce site so that it is less suspicious and that people interested in the strawberries can directly buy from them, rather than letting other companies take a certain % of earnings. (the farm told me they are working on updating their site which is great news!) .
 The farm is owned by a mixed Japanese female entrepreneur Juliza Suzuki, so if you want to support a woman-owned business in Japan be sure to contact her and buy from her farm!
+She directly messaged me saying she prefers to be connected via the farm Instagram account mentioned above.

-As for whether it is a ripoff, as the previously mentioned Today’s article mentions the cost of express delivery of fresh fruit is rather expensive.
-It isn’t disclosed how much of the earnings go back to the farm but I hope it’s a fair amount.
+As for whether it’s a ripoff, the previously linked article from Today notes that express delivery of fresh fruit is quite costly and hence influences the price, which makes sense.
+While it’s not clear how much of the earnings go back to the farm, I hope a fair portion does.
+For the most part, I believe the majority of the cost has more to do with the transportation than it is with the actual fruit.
 One thing for sure is that this avenue of influencer marketing is one to watch, where a common commodity in Japan becomes a luxury item overseas.
 This definitely isn’t the first product to do this (we can see it similarly with the matcha craze) and won’t be the last.